Cartheur-Research/6x09-II-SBC-DEV/core/README.md

 	- `core.lst`
 	- `core.s19`
 * In the case of the 6x09-II-SBC, a 27C128 chip was used.

+When done or when wanting to clean-up use: `make clean`.
 ------------------------------------------------------------------------

 `ASSIST09` Command List: